Blog

 8 Tips to Stop Being A People-Pleaser

-People-pleasing is linked to the ‘fawn’ response, a concept introduced by Pete Walker.
-The ‘fawn’ response describes people-pleasing as safety behaviour whereby people prioritise others’ needs to avoid conflict and safeguard their well-being.
+People-pleasing is often linked to the ‘fawn’ response, a term introduced by Pete Walker.
+This response describes people-pleasing as a survival mechanism, where individuals prioritise others’ needs to maintain safety and avoid conflict.
+While it can create a sense of security, it often leads to self-neglect and emotional exhaustion.

-1. Setting Healthy Boundaries
+1. Stop People-Pleasing by Setting Strong and Healthy Boundaries

 Establishing clear boundaries goes beyond simply saying no—it’s about building healthier relationships and prioritising your well-being.
 Being able to confidently and assertively say “no” is key to this process.
 By setting personal boundaries, you acknowledge that your needs are just as important as the needs of others.
 While setting boundaries may take time, it is vital to personal growth and self-empowerment.